redis/redis-doc/commands/geohash.md

 technique where positions are encoded using 52 bit integers.
 The encoding is also different compared to the standard because the initial min and max coordinates used during the encoding and decoding process are different.
-This command however **returns a standd Geohash** in the form of a string as described in the [Wikipedia article](https://en.wikipedia.org/wiki/Geohash) and compatible with the [geohash.org](http://geohash.org) web site.
+This command however **returns a standard Geohash** in the form of a string as described in the [Wikipedia article](https://en.wikipedia.org/wiki/Geohash) and compatible with the [geohash.org](http://geohash.org) web site.

 Geohash string properties